 Plagiarism and Collusion

-An explanation of what Plagiarism and Collusion means, what happens if you are accused of Plagiarism and/or Collusion, the possible outcomes and what you can do if you disagree with a decision.
-If you are called to a meeting to discuss plagriasm, come in to talk to an Advice Worker about what to expect and how to prepare.
+See our information guide for an explanation of what Plagiarism and Collusion means, what happens if you are accused of Plagiarism and/or Collusion, the possible outcomes and what you can do if you disagree with a decision.
+If you are called to a meeting to discuss plagiarism, come in to talk to an Advice Worker about what to expect and how to prepare.

 Exams can be a stressful time, but the Advice Centre has practical advice to help you through and support if things aren't going to plan.
 See our handy tips here